PalisadoesFoundation/talawa-docs/docs/internships/conflicts-of-interest.md

    1. Assign issues
    2. Review pull requests
    3. Merge pull requests
-3. If they are successful candidates, we ask them not to:
-   1. Assign issues
-   2. Review pull requests
-   3. Merge pull requests

 We apply the same evaluation criteria to these participants